hartzis/hartzis.me/posts/2017-01-09-test-touch-events.md

 #### Component

-Let's start with a simple component that keeps track of a touch event along the x axis.
+Let's start with a simple component that keeps track of `touch events` along the x axis.

 <script src="https://gist.github.com/hartzis/b34a4beeb5ceb4bf1ed8659e477c4191.js"></script>

-This component will keep track when a `touch event` has started, then tracks if the touch is "swiping" and finally when the touch finishes if the touch is considered a "swipe" (greater than a min distance of `50px`).
+This component will keep track when a `touch event` has started, then tracks if the touch is "swiping" and finally when the touch finishes if the touch is considered a "swipe" - if distance touch travelled is `> this.minDistance`, which is 50px.

 #### Test Utils

-We need to test our new touch event component using enzyme's [mount](http://airbnb.io/enzyme/docs/api/mount.html).
-Then we need to simulate touch events via (simulate)[http://airbnb.io/enzyme/docs/api/ReactWrapper/simulate.html] on a selected dom node.
+We will test our new touch event component using enzyme's [mount](http://airbnb.io/enzyme/docs/api/mount.html) component capabilities.
+Then we need to simulate touch events via [simulate](http://airbnb.io/enzyme/docs/api/ReactWrapper/simulate.html) on a selected dom node.

-We will need helpers to mock touch events so that can simulate what the component considers a touch "swipe".
+With the addition of some helper functions to mock touch events we can more smoothly simulate what the component considers a touch "swipe".
 These are a few simple helpers to aid with this.

 <script src="https://gist.github.com/hartzis/8d5d98ebc8e31acfccbe5988a90f7975.js"></script>